Soviet Union–United States relations: Cold War (1947–1991)

-Détente
+Détente (1969-1979)

 Détente began in 1969, as a core element of the foreign policy of president Richard Nixon and his top advisor Henry Kissinger.
 They wanted to end the containment policy and gain friendlier relations with the USSR and China.
 Those two were bitter rivals and Nixon expected they would go along with Washington as to not give the other rival an advantage.
 One of Nixon's terms is that both nations had to stop helping North Vietnam in the Vietnam War, which they did.
 Nixon and Kissinger promoted greater dialogue with the Soviet government, including regular summit meetings and negotiations over arms control and other bilateral agreements.
 Brezhnev met with Nixon at summits in Moscow in 1972, in Washington in 1973, and, again in Moscow and Kiev in 1974.
 They became personal friends.
 Détente was known in Russian as разрядка (razryadka, loosely meaning "relaxation of tension").

 The period was characterized by the signing of treaties such as SALT I and the Helsinki Accords.
 Another treaty, START II, was discussed but never ratified by the United States due to the Soviet invasion of Afghanistan in 1979.
 There is still ongoing debate amongst historians as to how successful the détente period was in achieving peace.